One of the most popular subjects for TV shows in recent years has been TV shows themselves.

 "Look how many medical programmes there are, or shows about lawyers or the police - we're fascinated by certain industries whether we work in them or not."

-Looking ahead to Aniston's new HBO show, Naga is confident the writers won't be short of material.
+Looking ahead to Aniston's new show, Munchetty is confident the writers won't be short of material.

 "Lots of stuff happens behind the scenes that is amusing," she says.
 "Guests and presenters sneaking in, slurps of tea being hurriedly swallowed when it's supposed to be be our turn to talk.